jveverka/data-lab/data-scanner-service/README.md

 ![architecture](docs/architecture.svg)

 ### Implemented features
 * __Init DB__ - initialize ElasticSearch indexes.
-This will delete all data in indices file-info, meta-data-info, unmapped-data.
+This will delete all data in indices file-info, image-meta-data-info, unmapped-data.
 * __scan filesystem directory__ - recursively scans filesystem directory, produces data is written into ElasticSearch.
   In case only subdirectory is scanned or re-scanned, existing data in ElasticSearch is database is merged with actual file system state.
 * __record unmapped data__ - special index unmapped-data is reserved for recording failed mappings and file system scan errors.